 While the founder of this Foundation was always drawn to charity from his youth, particularly to orphans and the fatherless,…like many, he also hardly appreciated the stark realities of the travails of the dependents of those who die in the line of duty until he joined one of the armed services of the Federation sometimes in 2010.

 Then came November 22, 2016, barely three weeks after terrorists killed Abu-Ali and his men,….militants in Port Harcourt murdered 4 NSCDC operatives in cold blood while protecting the pipelines.
 Their corpses were brought to the command fresh and dripping.
 It was a black day.
 The anguish boldly written on the faces of their families needed no telling, and reminded the founder of what they would soon be going through.

 To promote renewed patriotism and gallantry in the ranks,…there was need for reassurance.
-A reassurance that no families of these veterans and heroes will suffer as a direct consequence of their loss.
+A reassurance that no families of these veterans and heroes will suffer ever after as a direct consequence of their loss.

-There was need for a Foundation,…a foundation that will ensure that though they’ll continue to miss their fathers, the children will remain in school and have food on their tables.
-A Foundation that will ensure that though the husbands cannot be brought back to life, their wives would be delighted knowing the world did not forget their sacrifice.
+There was need for a Foundation; a Foundation that will ensure that the promises of care and welfare for the children and dependents of these men who die in defence of the country are kept and fulfilled; a Foundation that will ensure that though they’ll continue to miss their fathers, the children will remain in school and have food on their tables; a Foundation that will ensure that though the husbands cannot be brought back to life, their widows would be delighted knowing the world did not forget their sacrifice.

 There was need for FOUNDATION FOR FAMILIES OF FALLEN SERVICEMEN.

-And then, the Foundation was born, with men of vision, passion and integrity at the helm, who would ensure that all donations towards the welfare of these families are judiciously applied, with robust plans set to ensure that the families of the fallen never feel neglected again.
+And then, the Foundation was born, with men of vision, passion and integrity at the helm, who would ensure that all resources and goodwill accruing towards the welfare of these families are judiciously applied, with robust plans set to ensure that the families of the fallen never feel neglected again.